haikux/Harish-K/index.md

 Hi there!
 I'm Harish, currently a software engineer at Servicenow.
-At work, I'm heavily invested in Python ecosystem - from machine learning to automations.
-Though I've been using Golang for the past few months in my personal projects.
-If not at work, you can find me usually reading books (added few of my recent favorites in the last section.
-In case you are interested!)
+I'm heavily invested in the Python ecosystem at work - from machine learning to automation.
+However, I've been using Golang for the past few months in my personal projects.
+If not at work, you can usually find me reading books (added a few of my recent favorites in the last section, if you are interested!)

 ### Areas of Interest (in no particular order)
 1. ML Systems